 - Create a low fidelity prototype of a persuasive data-driven monitoring and coaching technology that contains persuasive elements from the Persuasive System Design model.

-- Combine log data and literature to draw conclusions on adherence and make recommendations on the improvement of adherence to a technology.
+- Combine log data and literature to draw conclusions on adherence and make recommendations to a client on the improvement of adherence to an eHealth technology.

 During this course we will focus on the use of data and technology for monitoring and coaching purposes in order to improve health and wellbeing on an individual level.
 You will learn about the meaning of and relationship between monitoring, coaching, health, data and technology development.
 You will also gain on-hand experience with these concepts by completing three different projects, based on ongoing research projects.
 The topics of these projects are:

 - Collecting quantitative and qualitative data to learn more about a health problem and possibilities for improvement;

 - Developing a prototype of a persuasive monitoring and coaching technology based on an analysis of behavior;

 - Analyzing log data to assess and improve adherence to technology.

 After finishing this course, you know why thorough development, implementation and evaluation of coaching and monitoring technology in healthcare are important.
 You will also have skills to use data during these processes.
 You can relate this to all five developmental phases of the CeHRes Roadmap.
 Gained knowledge and skills will be assessed through three duo assignments, which each account for a third of the final grade.

 Voorkennis kan worden opgedaan met